 Use the grid method.

 You can also use the grid method.
-The grid method involves drawing a grid over your reference image and then drawing a corresponding grid on your piece of paper.
+The grid method involves drawing a grid over your reference image and then drawing a corresponding grid on your paper.

-You can then sketch the image one square at a time until you have the entire image transferred onto your paper.
+You can then sketch the image one square at a time until the entire image is transferred onto your paper.

 If you feel confident, you can also try sketching your poses freehand.
 This method involves looking at your reference image and sketching it without tracing or using a grid.

-While this method is more challenging, seeing your finished product can be very rewarding.
+While this method is more challenging, seeing your finished product can be rewarding.